oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 ***However***
 In most cases we don't want these to be a temporary change, we want the Prometheus to monitor our pods if they restart (or we re-deploy)

-  14. Navigate to the helidon-kubernetes folder
+  14. In the OCI Cloud Shell Navigate to the helidon-kubernetes folder

   - `cd $HOME/helidon-kubernetes`